alexfrederick1/Power-Outages-Analysis/README.md

 6. Converted all "unknown" values of WEATHER.TYPE back to NaN.
 We keep unknown values because there may be a reason they are unknown that our analysis could uncover.
 This is different from NaN values that are a result of non-weather-related causes.
 These should be excluded and dropped because they are outside the scope of our analysis.

+               still need to do this: show the head of your cleaned DataFrame (see Part 2: Report for instructions).

 # Assessment of Missingness

 # Hypothesis Testing